FooBartn/FooBartn.github.io/_posts/2018-05-29-csharp-for-posh-devs-part1.md

 - C#
 ---

+**UPDATES**

+- 06.02.2018: Updated Basic Syntax Differences
+    - [@MarkeKraus](https://twitter.com/markekraus) recently pointed out that I probably missed a good chance to tell you about the differences in case sensitivity between C# and PowerShell.
+I added a little information in the syntax section that will hopefully help.
+Thanks, Mark!

 ## Intro

 So you're a PowerShell-er, but you're interested in doing something with C#?
 Awesome!
 I'm here to help.
 I'm not going to go deep in the weeds in this series, but I'm going to see if I can get you from point A to point B with brief explanations inbetween.
 It'll be up to you to take it the rest of the way ^__^